HOME BOOKS LITERARY SERVICES

 NEEDLEMAN: Our relationship to time and love is conditioned by our state of being our capacity to simply occupy our life, to be in touch with our real selves.
 The degree to which were not in touch with the real self is the degree to which we are frustrated and driven crazy by lack of time, or find ourselves turning round and round either searching for or avoiding love in a way thats bitter and possibly degrading.
 The degree to which we are able to open to the real presence within the I am or God within is the degree to which we begin to have a human relationship to time and love.

-Its that inner relationship that provides us with a center of gravity, the basis of meaning for everything else.
+Its that inner relationship that provides us with a left of gravity, the basis of meaning for everything else.
 When you feel a search or hunger for that inner presence, then you have some basis for a truly human relationship between two people that doesnt exist otherwise.
 To be supporting each others inward search is a basis for love that has not been widely written about or understood.

 You speak of sustained love as a mystery in broad daylight.
 The most obvious meaning of sustained is over time.
 How is the mystery of love sustained over time different from the mystery of falling in love?